 Staying safe in national parks

-It’s great to head out, explore, and experience NSW’s national parks – naturally, we encourage you to see and do as much as possible.
-There’s such variety, so much to amaze and inspire you.
+It’s great to explore and experience NSW’s national parks – naturally, we encourage you to see and do as much as possible.
+We also want you and your companions to stay safe.

 A few general pointers

-- In a natural environment there is sometimes no escape from mosquitoes and other bitey insects.
+- In a natural environment there is sometimes no escape from mosquitoes and insects.
 Be sure to take an insect repellent, particularly if camping – and be sure to close that tent flap at night.